ajramos/cloud-certs/gcp-pcne-cert.md

 - Add additional Pod IP ranges to existing clusters
 - Create new node pools with new IP ranges
 - Use smaller Pod CIDR ranges (/27, /28) for efficiency

+### Maximum Pods per Node with /23 Pod IP Range
+If a GKE node is configured with a /23 Pod IP address range (512 IPs), the maximum number of Pods that can be scheduled on the node is **256**.
+This is because GKE allocates only half of the available IPs for Pods on each node, providing a buffer to prevent Pods from becoming unschedulable due to a transient lack of IP addresses.

 # GKE Networking